kiransaji/Ecommerce-Recommendation-System/README.md

 ## Set up the vector database file:

 The project uses a large vector database file (vectorstore/index.faiss) for efficient product recommendation retrieval.
-Due to the file size limitation on GitHub, the vectorstore/index.faiss file is not included in the repository.
 To obtain the vectorstore/index.faiss file just select product recommendation and the file will be generated in the project directory ( it is only generated once and can be used for future recommendations ).